sirisian/ecmascript-types/README.md

 ### Types Proposed

-Since it would be potentially years before this would be implemented this proposal includes a new keyword "enum" for enumerated types and the following types:
+Since it would be potentially years before this would be implemented this proposal includes a new keyword ```enum``` for enumerated types and the following types:

 ```
 number